emilyantosch/shc_pr3_vl/databases/slides_2/main.typ

 #slide[
   #heading(numbering: none)[Using `HAVING`]
+  #text(size: 16pt)[
   - Let's say you wanna retrieve all projects in your company that have more than 2 employees working on it.
-The PROJECTS table contains all projects and the EMP_PROJECT_RESPONSIBILITY matches employees to projects.
+  - The `PROJECTS` table contains all projects and the `EMP_PROJECT_RESPONSIBILITY` matches employees to projects.
   ```sql
   SELECT p.PROJECT_NUM, p.PROJECT_NAME, count(*) as emp_amount
   FROM PROJECTS p